 Somewhere is a research-led social enterprise and is contributing to research, knowledge and understanding of LGBTQ+ equality, diversity and inclusion issues.

-As well as our Arts and Culture Fund, through our members, we are co-creating a new Enterprise and Research Fund for 2020!
+As well as our Arts and Culture Fund, through our members, we are co-creating a new Enterprise and Research Fund, starting with the launch of our magazine in autumn 2020.

 We continue to actively expand our research collaborations with HEIs across Scotland, and we have new work with the University of Strathclyde and the Scottish Graduate School for Arts and Humanities (SGSAH).